byu-crop-biomechanics-lab/FIELDAQ-Software-and-Electronics/README.md

 ### Examples
 - Example_Adding the Camera Module.docx - A reflection on how the camera screens were added.
 - Example_Adding a Boot Screen.docx - A hypothetical situation where a boot screen is created to choose between the Camera test mode and the Stalk Push testing mode.
+### Plans for Future Changes and Improvements
+- ...